Tyreek Hill Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Season Stats

-- Hill has seen the ball thrown his way eight times in the red zone this season, 22.2% of his team's 36 red zone pass attempts.
+- With eight targets in the red zone this season, Hill has been on the receiving end of 22.2% of his team's 36 red zone pass attempts.

+- The Chiefs, who rank ninth in the NFL in points scored, have attempted a pass 63.7% of the time while running the ball 36.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Giants.